Chicken and rice calories: The simple meal that can build muscle or quietly blow your cut

 Calories are units of energy, and your body weight is strongly shaped by long-term energy balance, meaning whether you consistently eat more energy than you burn or less than you burn.[1]
 A chicken-and-rice plate can support either direction: it can be a controlled-calorie meal for fat loss or a dense-calorie meal for mass gain, depending on portion size and added fats.

-The biggest “hidden” driver of chicken and rice calories is often the preparation: frying vs baking, added oils, and sugar-laden sauces can add energy fast without adding much fullness.[2]
-For men, this matters because both overeating and underfueling can show up quickly in training performance, sleep, and hormones.
+The biggest “hidden” driver of chicken and rice calories is often the preparation.
+Frying versus baking, added oils, and sugar-laden sauces can add energy fast without adding much fullness.[2]
+For men, this matters because both overeating and underfueling can show up quickly in training performance and sleep.

 How it works